jbueza/Mojo/README.md

 * provided with a large community for support
 * able to scale their projects effectively by pulling in jQuery plugins they need (no random features you don't need)
 * able to use publish/subscribe by injecting the plugin into the application
-* able to structure their code into Binders which essentially act as implementation silos
+* able to structure their code into Controllers which essentially act as implementation silos

 ## Setup